arvydas/blinkstick-python/README.rst

                             set the first info block for the device.
       --set-infoblock2=INFOBLOCK2
                             set the second info block for the device.
-      --cpu-usage           Use BlinkStick to display CPU usage.
-      --connect=ACCESS_CODE
-                            Connect to blinkstick.com and control the device remotely.
       -v, --verbose         Display debug output
       --add-udev-rule       Add udev rule to access BlinkSticks without root permissions.
 Must be run as root.